GeoSensorWebLab/gsw-chef/crowchild/README.md

   </tr>
 </table>

+#### Icinga 2 Groups

+Icinga 2 GROUPS are defined in the attributes file `attributes/default.rb`.
+See the attributes file for examples.
+Only some Group Object attributes are supported.

+#### Icinga 2 Hosts

 Icinga 2 HOSTS are defined in the attributes file `attributes/default.rb`.
 See the attributes file for examples.
 Only some Host Object attributes are supported.

+#### Icinga 2 Services

+Icinga 2 SERVICES are defined in the attributes file `attributes/default.rb`.
+See the attributes file for examples.
+Only some Service Object attributes are supported.

 ### Data Bags